Overhaul your AP for the credit card economy

 Pre-approvals and automation significantly cut down the amount of time David and his team spent on expense accounting.

 Today, Doximity uses Airbase to automatically code expenses into the GL as soon as an expense request is approved.
-So the accounting happens upfront, and in real-time.
+So the accounting automation happens upfront, and in real-time.
 “With the automatic sync,” David tells us, “my team can actually check up on vendor spend in the middle of the month.”

 “Today, Airbase is always closing.
 And that means a lot less work for me and my team.
 Now we can focus on the more important aspects of the close.”